 Private transfer from Avignon to Aix-en-Provence

 A chauffeur will meet you for a private transfer between your lodging in Avignon and your lodging in Aix-en-Provence.

 Visit Aix-en-Provence with your local professional guides Mylène and Arthur.
 They will share their knowledge and their passion, tell you historical anecdotes, and reveal the secrets of a city steeped in history.

-Be sure to try the calissons, a candy supposedly created for the wedding of King René in the 15th century, and have a drink at “Les Deux Garçons”, Aix-en-Provence’s oldest café and a onetime favorite of Cézanne.
+Be sure to try the calissons, a candy supposedly created for the wedding of King René in the 15th century, and have a drink a drink at a Cours Mirabeau terrace (one of Cézanne’s favorite spots).